buythesenbundle/ethanf_2025/navigation/about.md

 ---
 layout: page
-title: About Me (Misc.
-Favorites)
+title: About
 permalink: /about/
 ---

-Student of 2025
+Class of 2028

+##Here are some of my favorite things

 <style>
     /* Style looks pretty compact, trace grid-container and grid-item in the code */